XY-Yue/EventManagingSystem/Readme.md

 User cannot delete a message from archived message list, must unarchive first.

 ## Features:
-We managed to finish all mandatory features, 2 (or 3) optional features and some own features listed below:

-### Mandatory Features:
 _We have multiple types of event:_
 - Talk is one speaker
 - Party is no speaker